mkayander/es-guard/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Implement your changes
-4. Add tests if applicable
+4. Add tests where applicable
 5. Run the linter: `npm run lint`
 6. Submit a pull request